 |

-Resolver has developed a health information security management program to meet the information security and compliance requirements related to Core Application, GRC Cloud Application, and Perspective PSV Application services system services and its customer base.
+Resolver has developed a health information security management program to meet the information security and compliance requirements related to Global Alert Application, RiskVision Application, Resolver Core Application, GRC Cloud Application, and Perspective PSV Application Services System and its customer base.
 The program incorporates the elements of the HIPAA and the HITECH.
 The description below is a summary of safeguards that Resolver has implemented to adhere to the applicable components of HIPAA Final Security Rule and the breach notification requirements of HITECH.

 Control Activities Specified by the Service Organization